ginettelafit/PCS/README.md

 return(Adj_mat)}
 ```

-The following function computes estimates the regression Weights and the precision matrix for the estimated GGMs.
+The following function estimates the regression weights and the precision matrix for the estimated GGMs.

 ```
 Omega.GGM = function(x,Adj.mat){